I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-_kspin_descriptor_ex.md

 ## Members

-`AllocatorFraming`
+`Dispatch`

-A pointer to a <a href="..\ks\ns-ks-ksallocator_framing_ex.md">KSALLOCATOR_FRAMING_EX</a> structure containing the allocator framing requirements for this pin type.
-Allocator framing specifies items such as memory alignment requirements, maximum frame size, and minimum frame size.
-This member can be <b>NULL</b>, which indicates that this pin does not support the allocator framing property.
+A pointer to the <a href="..\ks\ns-ks-_kspin_dispatch.md">KSPIN_DISPATCH</a> structure for this pin.
+This pointer is optional and should only be provided by clients that wish to receive notifications.
+Clients that need to perform pin-centric processing (filters concerned with the routing of data, in other words hardware drivers) must provide this dispatch table and a process dispatch.
+See <b>KSPIN_DISPATCH</b> for more information.

 `AutomationTable`

 A pointer to the <a href="..\ks\ns-ks-ksautomation_table_.md">KSAUTOMATION_TABLE</a> structure for this pin.
 The automation table contains the properties, methods, and events supported by the pin.
 This automation table is merged with the automation table provided by AVStream for all pins.
 If the client supplies any property, event, or method handlers that are already provided by AVStream, the client's implementation supersedes that of AVStream.

-`Dispatch`
+`PinDescriptor`

-A pointer to the <a href="..\ks\ns-ks-_kspin_dispatch.md">KSPIN_DISPATCH</a> structure for this pin.
-This pointer is optional and should only be provided by clients that wish to receive notifications.
-Clients that need to perform pin-centric processing (filters concerned with the routing of data, in other words hardware drivers) must provide this dispatch table and a process dispatch.
-See <b>KSPIN_DISPATCH</b> for more information.
+This member specifies a structure of type <a href="..\ks\ns-ks-kspin_descriptor.md">KSPIN_DESCRIPTOR</a>.

 `Flags`